tlswg/super-jumbo-record-limit/draft-mattsson-tls-super-jumbo-record-limit.md

 --- abstract

-TLS 1.3 records limit the inner plaintext size to 2<sup>14</sup> + 1 bytes and have 3 bytes overhead for compatibility with middleboxes.
-This document defines a TLS extension that enables endpoints to negotiate a larger maximum inner plaintext size, up to 2<sup>32</sup> - 256 bytes, with reduced overhead.
+TLS 1.3 records limit the inner plaintext (TLSInnerPlaintext) size to 2<sup>14</sup> + 1 bytes, which includes one byte for the content type, and have a 3-byte overhead due to the fixed fields opaque_type and legacy_record_version.
+This document defines a TLS extension that allows endpoints to negotiate a larger maximum inner plaintext size, up to 2<sup>32</sup> - 256 bytes, while reducing overhead.

 --- middle

 # Introduction

-TLS 1.3 protected records limit the inner plaintext size to 2<sup>14</sup> + 1 bytes and have 3 bytes overhead for compatibility with middleboxes expecting TLS 1.2 records.
+TLS 1.3 records limit the inner plaintext (TLSInnerPlaintext) size to 2<sup>14</sup> + 1 bytes, which includes one byte for the content type, and have a 3-byte overhead due to the fixed fields opaque_type and legacy_record_version.
 TLS-based protocols are increasingly used to secure long-lived interfaces in critical infrastructure, such as telecommunication networks.
 In some infrastructure use cases, the upper layer of DTLS expects a message oriented service and uses message sizes much larger than 2<sup>14</sup>-bytes.
 In these cases, the 2<sup>14</sup>-byte limit in TLS necessitates an additional protocol layer for fragmentation resulting in increased CPU and memory consumption and additional complexity.
 Allowing 2<sup>32</sup>-byte records would eliminate additional fragmentation in almost all use cases.
 In {{RFC6083}} (DTLS over SCTP), the 2<sup>14</sup>-byte limit is a severe restriction.

 This document defines a "large_record_size_limit" extension that allows endpoints to negotiate a larger maximum inner plaintext size.
 This extension is valid in TLS 1.3 and DTLS 1.3.
 The extension works similarly to the "record_size_limit" extension defined in {{RFC8449}}.
 Additionally, this document defines new TLS 1.3 TLSLargeCiphertext and DTLS 1.3 unified_hdr structures to enable inner plaintexts up to 2<sup>32</sup> - 256 bytes with reduced overhead.
 For example, inner plaintexts up to 2<sup>16</sup> - 256 bytes can be supported with 3 bytes less overhead, which is useful in constrained IoT.
 The "large_record_size_limit" extension is incompatible with middleboxes expecting TLS 1.2 records.